hoangtu0497/MyNoteAppCI/README.md

 ## ⚠️ Known Limitation
 There's a minor issue with the scrollable views in the **Add/Edit Note** screens.
 If the user enters a large amount of text into the text fields, the view doesn't automatically scroll to keep up.
 Manual scrolling is still possible, and all functionalities remain accessible.<br>
-I was running out of time so I will leave this as a limitation, though you should be able to use all the functionalities just fine.
+I was running out of time, I will leave this as a limitation, though you should be able to use all the functionalities just fine.

 Again, thanks for your time and feedback.